TopHattOwl/basic_rogue/README.md

 ## Overview
 **A Handcrafted Roguelike Adventure**
-Dive into a vast world filled with not many stuff for now.
+Dive into a vast world filled with not many stuff for now, sadly.
 Built in **Godot Engine** using **GDScript**,  a classic turn-based roguelike gameplay featuring a sprawling open world and procedural generation with premade aspects.

 ---